 - 1. Looked-after children and all previously looked-after children who apply for a place at the school. - 2.
 Children with exceptional Medical or Social need that can only be met at the academy (having specialist provision for example).
 Applications in this category must be supported by a statement in writing from a doctor, social worker or other relevant suitably qualified professional.
 This is necessary because you are asking the academy to assess your child ahead of other children.
 Each case will be considered by the Admission Authority based on the interests of the child concerned. - 3.
-Children living within catchment (see map at end of document) with siblings at the school.
+Children living within catchment with siblings at the school.
 Siblings include step siblings, foster siblings, adopted siblings and other children living permanently at the same address.
 Priority will not be given to children with siblings who are former pupils of the school. - 4.
-Children of staff based at the school, in either of the following circumstances: a) the member of staff has been employed at the school for 2 or more years at the time at which the application for admission to the school is made, or b) the member of staff is recruited to fill a vacant post for which there is a demonstrable skill shortage - 5.
-Children living outside catchment (see map at end of document) with siblings at the school.
+Children living within catchment without siblings at the school. - 5.
+Children living outside catchment with siblings at the school.
 Siblings include step siblings, foster siblings, adopted siblings and other children living permanently at the same address.
 Priority will not be given to children with siblings who are former pupils of the school. - 6.
 All other children